Sports-minded city presents entertaining destination with state-of-the-art sports facilities.

-The Hampton Roads Convention Center, boasting 35 meeting spaces with the capacity for up to 14,000 delegates, as well as a 102,600-square-foot exhibit hall (divisible by three), is the perfect venue for any indoor athletic event.
+The Hampton Roads Convention Center, boasting 35 meeting spaces with the capacity for up to 14,000 delegates, including a 102,600-square-foot exhibit hall (divisible by three), is the perfect venue for any indoor athletic event.
+With portable flooring, the center accommodates 12 basketball courts or eight volleyball courts, ideal for tournament play.
 The center is supported by over 2,000 hotel rooms in close proximity, including the Embassy Suites host hotel.
-It has 2,200 parking spaces, 11 loading dock bays and three concession stands.
+It has 4,000 parking spaces, 11 loading dock bays and three concession stands.
 Other features include data ports in all meeting rooms/exhibit hall, connectivity throughout the pre-function areas and LCD computer monitors.

 The 135,000-square-foot, $13.5-million Boo Williams Sportsplex is specifically designed for amateur sporting competition.
 Accommodating such athletic events as basketball, indoor field hockey and volleyball, the center boasts eight hard-wood basketball courts and retractable bleacher seating for 4,000 (6,000 with perimeter seating) attendees.
 It includes eight tournament play basketball courts, 12 volleyball courts, a 200-meter, six-lane indoor track and two training rooms.
 A 4,238-square-foot concession area is available as well as 64,000- and 31,000-square-foot playing pavilions.
 Sized for high school competitions, each court measures 84’x 50’.
 Additional features include a community room, fitness facility, and dedicated meeting room and event operations center.

-Sports: Aerobics, basketball, volleyball, field hockey, body building, boxing, fencing, gymnastics, team handball, martial arts, table tennis, weightlifting, wrestling, cheerleading
+Sports: Basketball, aerobics, volleyball, field hockey, body building, boxing, fencing, gymnastics, team handball, martial arts, table tennis, weightlifting, wrestling, cheerleading

 One of the most recognizable architectural jewels in all of Hampton Roads, the Hampton Coliseum is set on 75 acres of landscaped parkland.
 Former home to the Virginia Squires basketball team, the arena has hosted a plethora of world-class sporting events and concerts in its 46-year existence.
 The Coliseum holds a 26,263-square-foot arena floor, 3,200 parking spaces, 10 Xenon Super Trooper Lights and a fully equipped sound system.
 The stadium is perfect for sports such as wrestling, basketball, cheerleading and gymnastics.
 Venue amenities include four team dressing rooms, two officials’ rooms, box office with nine ticket windows, press room, first aid room and eight concession stands.
 The adjacent Hampton Roads Convention Center adds extra flexibility.

-Sports: Aerobics, basketball, body building, boxing, fencing, gymnastics, team handball, judo, karate, taekwondo, table tennis, weightlifting, wrestling, cheerleading, archery
+Sports: Wrestling, boxing, fencing, aerobics, basketball, body building, gymnastics, team handball, judo, karate, taekwondo, table tennis, weightlifting, cheerleading, archery

 Hampton University’s Armstrong Stadium